Exploration into Translation-Equivariant Image Quantization: Related Work

-\textbf{Translation Invariance \& Equivariance.} The modern convolutional networks take advantage of the property of translation invariance and equivariance.
 Translation invariance requires the output unchanged by the shifts in the input, while translation equivariance is a mapping which, when the input is shifted, leads to a shifted output.
 In other words, translation invariance is about the final representation after Global Average Pooling (GAP) in CNNs, and translation equivariance is about the feature map before GAP.
 A fundamental approach to handle translation invariance and equivariance is anti-aliasing.
-Classically, Simoncelli \etal ~\cite{simoncelli1992shiftable} first formalized `shiftability' and related it to aliasing.
+Simoncelli et al. \cite{simoncelli1992shiftable} first formalized `shiftability' and related it to aliasing.
 Since then, careful calibration of sampling rate according to the Nyquist sampling theorem~\cite{nyquist1928certain} or applying a low-pass filter has been a natural choice to avoid aliasing in downsampling.

-It is only recently that deep learning has started to explore translation invariance and equivariance~\cite{azulay2018deep, zhang2019making, zou2020delving, vasconcelos2021impact}.
-Zhang~\cite{zhang2019making} applied a low pass filter between a stride-one operator and naive subsampling to improve translation equivariance in the latent feature map space, but Azulay \etal ~\cite{azulay2018deep} pointed out that nonlinearity such as ReLU still hinders anti-aliasing even with low-pass filtering.
-Karras \etal~\cite{karras2021alias} proposed an ideal sampling method and nonlinearity to avoid aliasing and achieved translation equivariance in the image generation task.
+It is only recently that deep learning has started to explore translation invariance and equivariance~\cite{azulay2018deep,zhang2019making,zou2020delving,vasconcelos2021impact}.
+Zhang \cite{zhang2019making} applied a low pass filter between a stride-one operator and naive subsampling to improve translation equivariance in the latent feature map space, but Azulay and Weiss \cite{azulay2018deep} pointed out that nonlinearity such as ReLU still hinders anti-aliasing even with low-pass filtering.
+Karras et al. \cite{karras2021alias} proposed an ideal sampling method and nonlinearity to avoid aliasing in the image generation task.
 In a similar motivation to theirs, we investigate translation equivariance in the generation task but pay special attention to the vector-quantized space and multimodal learning problem.